charmed-kubernetes/kubernetes-docs/pages/k8s/cni-flannel.md

 ### Checking the current configuration

-To check the current configuration settings for Calico, run the command:
+To check the current configuration settings for Flannel, run the command:

 ```bash
 juju config flannel